simonw/google-drive-to-sqlite/README.md

-  --folder TEXT         Files in this folder ID and its sub-folders -q TEXT               Files matching this query --full-text TEXT      Search for files with text match --json                Output JSON rather than write to DB --nl                  Output newline-delimited JSON rather than write to DB --stop-after INTEGER  Stop paginating after X results
+  --folder TEXT         Files in this folder ID and its sub-folders -q TEXT               Files matching this query --full-text TEXT      Search for files with text match --starred             Files you have starred --trashed             Files in the trash --shared-with-me      Files that have been shared with you --json                Output JSON rather than write to DB --nl                  Output newline-delimited JSON rather than write to DB --stop-after INTEGER  Stop paginating after X results